-We’re a share cost boat that has been sailing since 2004.
+We’re a share cost ship that has been sailing since 2004.

-In an effort to share, learn and grow, the boat is operated as a non profit cooperative, welcoming as crew anybody motivated to join with an open mind, a willingness to become part of the team and a deep craving for this lifestyle.
+In an effort to share, learn and grow, we take as crew anybody motivated to join with an open mind, a willingness to become part of the team and a deep craving for this lifestyle.

-This is more than just a cheap sailing opportunity, this is a chance to experience what being a feral sea gypsy on an old school ship is all about.
+This is more than just a cheap sailing opportunity, this is a chance to experience what being a feral sea gypsy on a nice ship is all about.

 For more info, please browse this website, staring with the video below.

 For crewing applications, please see the info on the Contact page.